 We usually associate the word "architecture" to buildings, bridges, and monuments, all three-dimensional elements that made up our cities.
 What we always forget and take for granted is the void created between these elements.
 It is does not matter if these areas are alleys, large avenues, gardens, or squares, they are essential elements to live the urban life in a pleasant and functional way.
 They are the stage of our everyday life, able to adapt to times and the way we use them.

-Squares are the elements that give us the greater opportunities for innovation and change.
+Squares ("Living the Salento") are the elements that give us the greater opportunities for innovation and change.
 They are like white canvas on which you can imagine many different solutions able to revive entire neighbourhoods.

 The design of a square is extremely complex and there are many elements to consider.
 The first of all is certainly its context.

 For example, we may have a free space settled in an already consolidated fabric characterized by high-quality historic buildings; in this case we could opt for a low profile preservative intervention, aimed at enhancing the surrounding buildings and giving them a greater prominence.
 Or, we could prefer a different intervention characterized by modern colours and lines, to create a strong contrast with the surrounding.

 If it is an urban expansion plan, the scenario changes.
 A small piece of city is being built, made up of residential and non-residential buildings, designed in a new urban network of streets, avenues, green areas, and squares.
 In this case, various project proposals may be designed.
 For example, we could divide the available space into several functional areas; a dynamic area for the passage, a relaxing area with seats shaded by trees, and a playground intended for kids.
 In these types of contexts, you are also free to choose among a range of materials to be used.
 Stone, wood, and concrete can mix in a unique pattern able to also accommodate green areas and small ponds or lakes.